angel-f-hernandez/Classroom-Challenge-Project-Drone-Payload-Capacity-Team-8/README.md

 # Project Details
 Briefly describe your team's approach to the project and how you implemented your solution.

+In this project, a drone arm was designed and analyzed by calculating the maximum stress of the arm using the given factor of safety, and conducting Finite Element Analysis.
+In designing the arm, our team first brainstormed simple shapes that could be used.
+After those shapes were sketched, and their area, volume and density equations were inputed into a MATLAB code, dimensions were approximated before they were sketched and completed in a CAD software.
+This allowed us to pick dimensions for each arm that would set it below our factor of safety for stress in the arm.
+Finite element analysis would be completed after the shapes were sketched and design in a CAD software.
+The two shapes that our team decided to use in this project are a hollow, oval shaped arm, and a truss inspired arm.

+After completed a MATLAB code to run a stress analysis and finite element analysis on each arm design, the two were compared to determine which design best met the requirements, and fell below the given factor of safety.
+Some of the factors that were considered when determining which design had the best results included which one had a better margin of error in terms of the given factor of safety.
+The finite element analysis was also used to determine which arm design had less strain and deformation.
+These results can be seen in the graph and data below.

 # Project Solution Instructions
 Please explain step-by-step how to setup and run your project solution.
 Include any information about resources or external tools that might be needed to run your MATLAB code and/or Simulink model without errors.